litlifesoftware/leitmotif-flutter/README.md

 ## Getting Started

-To use the LitUIKit in your Flutter app make sure to import it by including the code line `import 'package:lit_ui_kit/lit_ui_kit.dart';` in the header part of your `.dart` file.
+To use the Leitmotif in your Flutter app make sure to import it by including the code line `import 'package:leitmotif/leitmotif.dart';` in the header part of your `.dart` file.

 For help getting started with Flutter, view Flutter's